appdev-lessons/sinatra-omnicalc-1/content.md

 **1. Handling APR (Annual Percentage Rate):**

 - The 'r' in the formula represents the interest rate per period.
-We take the APR as a string input, so follow these steps:
+We take the APR(Annual Percentage Rate) as a string input, so follow these steps:
   a.
 Convert the user input from a string to a float.
   b.
-Divide the resulting number by 100 to convert it to a percentage.
+Divide the resulting number by 100 to convert from a percentage to a rate.
   c.
 Since we are calculating monthly payments, divide by 12 as well.

 **2. Managing the Loan Term ('n' in the Formula):**